deeplearning4j/deeplearning4j/sentenceiterator.md

 # sentence iterator

-A [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) is used in [Word2vec](../word2vec.html) and Bag of Words.
+A [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) is used in both [Word2vec](../word2vec.html) and [Bag of Words](../bagofwords-tf-idf.html).

-The [sentence iterator](../doc/org/deeplearning4j/word2vec/SentenceIterator.html) covers the concept of a document in text processing.
-A [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) feeds bits of text into a neural network in the form of vectors.
+It feeds bits of text into a neural network in the form of vectors, and also covers the concept of documents in text processing.

-Typically in natural language processing, a document or sentence is used to encapsulate a context which an algorithm should learn.
+In natural-language processing, a document or sentence is typically used to encapsulate a context which an algorithm should learn.

-A few examples include wanting to do Tweets vs. full blown articles.
-The intention of the [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) is to divide text into processable bits.
-Note the [sentence iterator](../doc/org/deeplearning4j/word2vec/SentenceIterator.html) is input agnostic.
+A few examples include analyzing Tweets and full-blown news articles.
+The purpose of the [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) is to divide text into processable bits.
+Note the sentence iterator is input agnostic.
 So bits of text (a document) can come from a file system, the Twitter API or Hadoop.

-Relative to how input is processed the output of a [sentence iterator](../doc/org/deeplearning4j/word2vec/sentenceiterator/SentenceIterator.html) will then go in to a [tokenizer](../org/deeplearning4j/word2vec/tokenizer/Tokenizer.html) for processing of individual tokens (typically words, but these could also be ngrams or other such units).
-The [tokenizer](../doc/org/deeplearning4j/word2vec/tokenizer/Tokenizer.html) is created on a per sentence basis by a [tokenizer factory](../doc/org/deeplearning4j/word2vec/tokenizer/TokenizerFactory.html).
-The [tokenizer factory](../doc/org/deeplearning4j/word2vec/tokenizer/TokenizerFactory.html) is what is passed in to a text-processing vectorizer.
+Depending on how input is processed, the output of a sentence iterator will then be passed to a [tokenizer](../org/deeplearning4j/word2vec/tokenizer/Tokenizer.html) for the processing of individual tokens, which are usually words, but could also be ngrams, skipgrams or other units.
+The tokenizer is created on a per-sentence basis by a [tokenizer factory](../doc/org/deeplearning4j/word2vec/tokenizer/TokenizerFactory.html).
+The tokenizer factory is what is passed into a text-processing vectorizer.

 Some typical examples are below:

          SentenceIterator iter = new LineSentenceIterator(new File("your file"));

-This makes the assumption that each line in a file is a sentence.
+This assumes that each line in a file is a sentence.

 You can also do list of strings as sentence as follows:

 	     Collection<String> sentences = ...;
 	     SentenceIterator iter = new CollectionSentenceIterator(sentences);

-This will make the assumption that each string is a sentence(document).
-Keep in mind that this could be a list of tweets or articles.
-Both are applicable.
+This will assume that each string is a sentence (document).
+Remember this could be a list of Tweets or articles -- both are applicable.

 You can iterate over files as follows:

           SentenceIterator iter = new FileSentenceIterator(new File("your dir or file"));

-This will handle parsing the files line by line and return individual sentences on each one.
+This will parse the files line by line and return individual sentences on each one.

-For anything complex, we reccomend an actual machine-learning level pipeline, this is represented by the [UimaSentenceIterator](../doc/org/deeplearning4j/text/sentenceiterator/UimaSentenceIterator.html).
+For anything complex, we recommend an actual machine-learning level pipeline, represented by the [UimaSentenceIterator](../doc/org/deeplearning4j/text/sentenceiterator/UimaSentenceIterator.html).

-The [UimaSentenceIterator](../doc/org/deeplearning4j/text/sentenceiterator/UimaSentenceIterator.html) has built in capabilities for tokenization, part of speech tagging, lemmatization, among other things.
-The [UimaSentenceIterator](../doc/org/deeplearning4j/text/sentenceiterator/UimaSentenceIterator.html) iterates over a set of files and is capable of doing sentence segmentation for purposes of arbitrary documents.
+The UimaSentenceIterator is capable of tokenization, part-of-speech tagging and lemmatization, among other things.
+The UimaSentenceIterator iterates over a set of files and can segment sentences.
 You can customize its behavior based on the AnalysisEngine passed into it.

-The AnalysisEngine is the [UIMA](http://uima.apache.org/) concept of a text processing pipeline.
-DeepLearning4j comes with some standard analysis engines for all of these common tasks allowing you to customize what text is being passed in and what you want your concept of a sentence to be.
-The AnalysisEngines are thread safe versions of the [opennlp](http://opennlp.apache.org/) pipelines.
-Included are also [cleartk](http://cleartk.googlecode.com/) based pipelines for handling common tasks.
+The AnalysisEngine is the [UIMA](http://uima.apache.org/) concept of a text-processing pipeline.
+DeepLearning4j comes with standard analysis engines for all of these common tasks, allowing you to customize which text is being passed in and how you define sentences.
+The AnalysisEngines are thread-safe versions of the [opennlp](http://opennlp.apache.org/) pipelines.
+We also include [cleartk](http://cleartk.googlecode.com/)-based pipelines for handling common tasks.

-For those who use UIMA or are curious, this uses the cleartk type system for tokens, sentences, and other annotations within the type system.
+For those using UIMA or curious about it, this uses the cleartk type system for tokens, sentences, and other annotations within the type system.

 Here's how to create a UimaSentenceItrator.